auxisrepos/material-maven-plugin/README.md

 # Usage:
 `mvn com.rebaze.maven:payload-maven-plugin:deploy`

-Payload file is assumed to be in `target/build.payload` as produced by payload-maven-extension.
+Payload file is assumed to be in `target/build.payload` as produced by [payload-maven-extension](https://github.com/rebaze/payload-maven-extension)

 You can set another file with -Dpayload=File